Introduction to the scenery description langage of the POV-Ray Raytracer - page 4 -

 Attention: For easier keeping track in complex scenes

-the camera for basic construction should look from negative z direction on the center <0,0,0> of the world.
+the camera should look from negative z direction on the center <0,0,0> of the world.
 Only if your looking constantly from this direction expressions like "in front of/ behind of" , "above / beneath " , and "left of/ right of" will have an unambiguous sense for the orientation in the cyberspace!

-2. "light_source" - the sun and other lights
+light_source - The sun and other lights.

 The most important and also easiest kind of light source is a point light.
 For this type you have to add only the coordinates of the location and the color of the light: